Department of Neurobiology, University of Osnabrück

 JUST ACCEPTED FOR PUBLICATION (February 6, 2024):

 Luca Pinzi*, Christian Conze*, Nicolo Bisi, Gabriele Dalla Torre, Ahmed Soliman, Nanci Monteiro-Abreu, Nataliya I. Trushina, Andrea Krusenbaum, Maryam Khodaei Dolouei, Andrea Hellwig, Michael S. Christodoulou, Daniele Passarella, Lidia Bakota, Giulio Rastelli#, and Roland Brandt#: Quantitative live cell imaging of a tauopathy model enables the identification of a polypharmacological drug candidate that restores physiological microtubule interaction.
-(Nature Communications) (*joint first authors) (#joint corresponding authors)
+(Nature Communications) (*joint first authors) (#joint corresponding authors). bioRxiv link.

 Image "Home:2024-NatComm.JPG"